Oxytate: Distribution

-Members of thes genus are native to Asia, Western Australia, East, Central and southern Africa.
+Members of this genus are native to Asia, Western Australia, East, Central and southern Africa.

 Description

 Although they do not construct webs, both sexes possess a silk apparatus.
 A study of the type species, O. striatipes, revealed that they possess a simpler and more primitive spigot system than other members of the family, as even the females possess neither tubuliform glands for cocoon production, nor triad spigots for web-building.
-Males and females do however have three types of silk gland, which are classified as ampullate, pyriform and aciniform.
+Males and females do, however, have three types of silk gland, which are classified as ampullate, pyriform and aciniform.

 Four ampullate glands are connected to the anterior spinnerets, while eight minor ampullate glands are connected to the median spinnerets.
 The pyriform glands are connected to the anterior spinnerets (90 in females and 80 in males).
 The aciniform glands are connected to the median (18–24 in females and 14–20 in males) and posterior spinnerets (60 in either sex).

-Green crab spiders are very helpful to honeybee and plants to interact.
-Oxytate has an ability to reflect UV lights which makes flowers more attractive to honeybees.
-And by attracting honeybees, it is captured in a trap of crab spiders.
+Green crab spiders help honeybee and plants interact.
+Oxytate has an ability to reflect UV lights, which makes flowers more attractive to honeybees.
+Honeybees are attracted and captured in a trap of crab spiders.

 Habits

 Like other crab spiders, they are masters of ambush and disguise.
-They stalk their prey at night, from an ambush position on a grass stem or from the underside of a leaf and are difficult to spot due to their camouflage.
+They stalk their prey at night, from an ambush position on a grass stem or from the underside of a leaf, and are difficult to spot due to their camouflage.
 They can sense the vibrations caused by invertebrates moving on the leaf's upper side, and quickly pounce on the victim.
 While in ambush on twigs or grass, the short hind legs hold onto the stem, while the long anterior legs are stretched forward.
-Their bite is not harmful to humans, unless it would cause an allergic reaction.
+Their bite is not harmful to humans, but can possibly cause an allergic reaction.